Digital preservation: Large-scale initiatives

 Many research libraries and archives have begun or are about to begin large-scale digital preservation initiatives (LSDIs).
-The main players in LSDIs are cultural institutions, commercial companies such as Google and Microsoft, and non-profit groups including the Open Content Alliance (OCA), the Million Book Project (MBP), and HathiTrust.
+The main players in LSDIs are cultural institutions, commercial companies such as Google and Microsoft, and nonprofit groups including the Open Content Alliance (OCA), the Million Book Project (MBP), and HathiTrust.
 The primary motivation of these groups is to expand access to scholarly resources.

 Approximately 30 cultural entities, including the 12-member Committee on Institutional Cooperation (CIC), have signed digitization agreements with either Google or Microsoft.
 Several of these cultural entities are participating in the Open Content Alliance and the Million Book Project.
 Some libraries are involved in only one initiative and others have diversified their digitization strategies through participation in multiple initiatives.
 The three main reasons for library participation in LSDIs are: access, preservation, and research and development.
 It is hoped that digital preservation will ensure that library materials remain accessible for future generations.
 Libraries have a responsibility to guarantee perpetual access for their materials and a commitment to archive their digital materials.
 Libraries plan to use digitized copies as backups for works in case they go out of print, deteriorate, or are lost and damaged.